snabith/snabith.github.io/_posts/2023-04-22-quick_version.md

 1. Spin up a droplet. [droplet_setup]
 2. [Get a domain name](/posts/c2_over_dns/#get-a-domain-name) and point the nameservers to digitalocean nameservers
 3. Setup the domain on digitalocean
-4. Set low ttl for each DNS record type (It may take sometime for DNS propagation.)
+4. Set low ttl for each DNS record type (It may take some time for DNS propagation.)

 ## C2 using dnscat2
 Download dnscat2: `git clone https://github.com/iagox86/dnscat2.git`